 Gray leaf spot management

-The development of gray leaf spot in the transition and northern climates has changed the management of perennial ryegrass forever.
+The development of gray leaf spot in the transition zone and northern climates has changed the management of perennial ryegrass forever.
 Perennial ryegrass was first adopted by turfgrass managers because of the better tolerance to fairway and tee mowing heights versus Kentucky bluegrass.
 Coupled with a rapid germination rate that allows for quick cover following overseeding, perennial ryegrass began quickly replacing Kentucky bluegrass.
 Beginning in the early 1990s, however, a disease once known to attack St. Augustinegrass in the south began to ravage perennial ryegrass in the north.

 Symptoms may include: